thiagovscoelho/rbtray/README.md

 you can right-click on the tray icon which will bring up a popup menu, then select **Restore Window**.

+Note: For Microsoft Store apps or apps packaged in APPX, APPXBUNDLE, MSIX, MSIXBUNDLE, a generic program icon will be shown.

 In some cases, the first two methods cause problems with other software because of they way they integrate into Windows using a hook to intercept mouse events.
 In these cases, you can use the `--no-hook` option, which means that only the